 Before I get into the whole wheat cheesecake factory bread recipe, I wanted to announce that I recently started a small business with a friend where we are selling modern and trendy baby bibs.
-Here’s our first set for sale on Amazon!
+Here’s our first set

 I have finally finished my daughter’s Halloween costume but am planning to go this weekend to pick up one last piece for it.
 I will post a picture in my next post.
 I am so excited about it.
 I have started on a new project which is the flower girl dress that my daughter will wear for my brother-in-law and soon to be sister-in-law’s wedding.
 I am actually pretty close to being done with that project too.
 Just have to add the sleeves and do the hem and it’ll be finished.
 I love sewing so much.
 It’s such a great stress reliever for me.

 On another note, our computer decided to freak out last night and the screen is now doing some odd things.
 Luckily I already had some pictures on my computer that I had put together for this whole wheat cheesecake factory bread recipe, otherwise I might have had to wait a while until we got it fixed before being able to post again.
 Hopefully we can fix it soon!

 We love this bread recipe.
 It’s not too complicated of a recipe and I love that I was able to find a way to make it entirely out of whole wheat flour and it still tastes just like the cheesecake factory bread.
 The key here is a wet/fairly sticky dough.
 When the dough is pretty wet it is able to rise better.